befern/algorithm-toolbox/README.md

 # Algorithm Toolbox

-Following the excercises of Coursera's Algorithm Toolbox course, by University of California, San Diego & National Research University Higher School of Economics.
-This project contains solutions for the assigments, but as a library instead of the format expected by the course.
+Following the excercises of Coursera's Algorithm Toolbox course (by University of California, San Diego & National Research University Higher School of Economics), this project contains solutions for the assigments, but as a library instead of the format expected by the course.

+Tests cover questions as well as major corner cases

 ## Greedy Algorithms